samunemeth/System/README.md

 > and [this helpful video](https://www.youtube.com/watch?v=lUB2rwDUm5A).

 > [!WARNING]
-> There are missing steps in this guide at the moment, marked with "MISSINGSTEP".
+> There are missing steps in this guide at the moment, marked with "**MISSINGSTEPS**".

   - Get an install media to boot, then switch to the root user with: